samuelcardillo/WebScreenVR/README.md

 * Debug the resizing functionality (dimensions are not good)
 * Add curves?
+* Add Firefox extension to extend compatibility with browsers
 * Compatibility with Vive
 * Multiplayer (using WebRTC)
 * Other things as well